 While #metoo was a prime topic for censorship, most cases are not so clear.
 According to Smith, “company [executives] are well aware that if anything ‘anti-government’ goes viral on their platform, they will be severely punished”.
 As a result, internet platforms generally have to second-guess the government’s priorities.
 This can sometimes lead to overcompensation, which Chinese netizens respond to by flexing their consumer power.
 In April 2019, for example, the LGBT hashtag #les was blocked on Weibo, prompting outcry from activists and allies, who then flooded the platform with rainbow symbols and photographs of women with their mouths taped shut.
 Weibo partially reinstated the hashtag soon after.

 Still, for highly sensitive topics such as #metoo, familiar workarounds have to be found.
-Campaigners started using the hashag #mitu or #米兔 (mǐtù), which means “rice bunny”, to talk about sexual harassment.
+Campaigners started using the hashtag #mitu or #米兔 (mǐtù), which means “rice bunny”, to talk about sexual harassment.
 Other tactics included sharing screenshots – sometimes distorted or inverted, to further impede detection – rather than text messages, to slip through the censors’ web, or sharing old articles that had a symbolic relevance for the present moment.
 In one incident, supporters of a detained activist even stamped her censored message on an Ethereum transaction, where it remains, inscribed permanently on the blockchain.

 As hiding places go, deep within a cryptocurrency is an effective way of making sure few people ever see your message.
 But the Ethereum message has a symbolic value that goes far beyond that particular activist.
-The optimism of blockchain enthusiasts regarding the world-changing, liberating potential of the technology sounds much like the tech idealists who saw the internet as the ultimate democratising force in its early years.
+The optimism of blockchain enthusiasts regarding the world-changing, liberating potential of the technology sounds much like the tech idealists who saw the internet as the ultimate democratizing force in its early years.
 Controlling the internet in China would be like trying to “nail jello to the wall,” joked Bill Clinton in 2000.
 But that is exactly what China did – with the help of companies from Clinton’s own country.

 Exporting censorship: The Great Firewall around the world